kevinlongboy/Market/README.md

 _This one has good reviews_

-The review feature allows shoppers the ability to read reviews for a product or write their own.
+The review feature allows shoppers to read reviews for a product or write their own.
 Shoppers can also modify or delete any of their past review.

 <br>
 <br>